shovito66/shovito66/README.md

 # Hi everyone :wave:

 I am now pursuing a Doctor of Philosophy (PhD) at Arizona State University and concurrently working as a Research Assistant at the  [Embedded Machine Intelligence Lab](https://ghasemzadeh.com/).
-The scope of my current research include machine learning, human behavior modeling using wearable sensors and time series forecasting.
+The scope of my current research includes machine learning, human behavior modeling using wearable sensors and time series forecasting.
 Formerly, I worked as a Software Engineer at [IQVIA](https://www.iqvia.com/), an international human data science company headquartered in North Carolina.
-Prior to that, I was an adjunct lecturer at EDU and also served as a RA.
-I completed my undergraduate studies from [Department of Computer Science and Engineering, BUET](https://cse.buet.ac.bd/) in may 2022.
+Before that, I was an Adjunct Lecturer at [East Delta University](https://www.eastdelta.edu.bd/) and also served as an RA at [eSRD Lab] (http://esrdlab.cse.buet.ac.bd/).
+I completed my undergraduate studies at [Department of Computer Science and Engineering, BUET](https://cse.buet.ac.bd/) in May 2022.

-## Quick overview
+## Quick Overview
 * GitHub stats:

 ![Github stats](https://github-readme-stats.vercel.app/api?username=shovito66&hide=stars,issues,contribs&show_icons=true&theme=radical&count_private=true)